sogetsu ikebana lesson details

 Bookings can be made by email or by telephone.
 Please leave us your email and contact telephone number so that we may contact you in case of any unforeseen schedule changes.

-For cancellations more than one day ahead of lesson date, we do not charge anything.
-(But please understand that your flowers are ordered 2-3 days ahead so if you need to cancel, please let us know as soon as you can.
-It will give us the chance to adjust our flower orders and also to inform people who might want to take your place.)
+Please understand that your flowers are ordered 4-5 days ahead so if you need to cancel, please let us know as soon as you can.
+It will give us the chance to adjust our flower orders and also to inform people who might want to take your place.

 What Should You Bring?